BethW83/Animal-Adoption-Capstone/README.md

 - Data sourced from Kaggle: https://www.kaggle.com/datasets/rabieelkharoua/predict-pet-adoption-status-dataset/data
 - The data is shared under the Creative Commons Licence: CC BY 4.0 International
 - https://doi.org/10.34740/kaggle/ds/5242440
+- In notebook 03_hypothesis_1.ipynb the definitions of alpha and p-value were taken from the Code Institute's Learning Management System, from the Foundational Data Analysis Techniques section.

 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)